mozilla/gecko-dev/browser/components/asrouter/docs/targeting-attributes.md

 ### `hasSelectableProfiles`

 A boolean. `true` when the `toolkit.profiles.storeID` pref has a value.
 Indicates that the profile is part of a profile group managed by the `SelectableProfileService`, and the user has used the multiple profiles feature. `false` otherwise.

+### `unhandledCampaignAction`

+A string.
+A special message action to be executed on first-run.
+For example, `"SET_DEFAULT_BROWSER"` when the user selected to set as default via the [install marketing page](https://www.mozilla.org/firefox/new/) and set default has not yet been automatically triggered, `null` otherwise.

 ### `isMSIX`